Catfish grow big, really big!

 Low-profile reels will also have a smaller line capacity, and when you are using a heavier line you really do need a spool that can handle a lot of thick lines.

 Abu Garica and Shimano male some pretty solid round baitcasters and you really can’t go wrong with either brand.

 Make sure that you pair your reel with the correct line as per the reels ratings.
 Most people will use 20 lb mono as a minimum when catfish fishing.

-A high quality drag system is also extremely important.
-With a good drag you can handle really large fish on only 20 or 30 pound line.
-The higher quality drags will have les tendency to heat up and seize under a heavy load.
+A high-quality drag system is also extremely important.
+With a good drag, you can handle really large fish on only a 20 or 30-pound line.
+The higher quality drags will have less tendency to heat up and seize under a heavy load.